Darzha/signal-generator/README.md

 # Signal Generator

-Arduino-based DDS function generator using the AD9833 chip.
-Joystick-controlled menu system with LCD display.
+Arduino-based DDS function generator using the AD9833 chip, featuring a joystick-controlled menu system and LCD display.

 ## Features